Image 1 - The spectacular view from the peak of Mt Namadgi

 Continue to the north west for another kilometre and you will come to a dirt access road (very rudimentary but you can't miss it).
 You may come onto this track at the remnants of old fencing posts.

-Turn right and follow the access road until you see the remnant of the second old fence gate on your left, which consists of the old gate posts but no actual gate.
+Turn right and follow the access road until you see the remnant of the second old fence gate on your left - GR 7700 4288 - which consists of the old gate posts but no actual gate.
 Follow this track until it pretty much comes to an end.
 From the second gate to the rock shelter is a distance of just over one kilometre.

 At this point, you will have to find a spot to cross Middle Creek as the Rock Shelter is on the other side, as is the walking route to Big Creamy Flats.
 On the day our group was there, the water level wasn't too high so provided a couple of reasonable crossing points.
 With heavy packs, it made for an interesting big step across the water to avoid waterlogged boots!
 Not pretty, but effective.

-Our group stopped at the shelter (Image 3) for some rehydration and a short break.
+Our group stopped at the shelter (Image 3) for some re-hydration and a short break - GR 7575 4370.
 It's great to stop and enjoy the rock shelter, remembering to respect the wishes of the Ngunnawal custodians.
 There is a sign at the rock shelter to remind you of the sensitivity of this site and what you can, and more importantly, cannot do.
 I found this location very humbling, reflecting on the spiritual significance of this place and the Aboriginal history over thousands of years.

 After our short break, we once again slung our packs and headed to the west.
-This first section (Image 4) takes you around 750 metres until you come to an old disused fence line.
+This first section (Image 4) takes you around 750 metres until you come to an old disused fence line - GR 7525 4400.
 Cross the fence line and continue to head north westerly with Middle Creek on your left.
 You are pretty much following Middle Creek for most of the way.

-Things started reasonably well, but I could see that not too far in front of the group, the bush was about to close in around us, and the further ahead I you looked, the thicker it seemed.
-After crossing the fence line, this is where the scrub starts to get thick, but you do get the odd area that is not as thick and the going is a little easier.
-Head towards these and pick your way through the thicker stuff.
+Things started reasonably well, but I could see that not too far in front of the group, the bush was about to close in around us, and the further ahead I looked, the thicker it seemed to be (Images 5 and 6).
+It's after you cross the fence line where the scrub starts to get thick, but you do get the odd area where the going is a little easier.
+Head towards these areas, and pick your way through the thicker stuff.

 Image 4 - After the rock shelter, you get an idea of what is in front of you.
 This is the last of the easier section.